basarat/typescript-book/docs/types/callable.md

 ```

 ### Arrow Syntax
-To make it easy to specify callable signatures TypeScript also allows simple arrow type annotations e.g.
+To make it easy to specify callable signatures TypeScript also allows simple arrow type annotations e.g. a function that takes a `number` and returns a `string` can be annotated as:

 ```js
 const simple: (foo: number) => string
     = (foo) => foo.toString();
 ```
-Note: The fat arrow (`=>`) can be used to indicate the return type of functions *expressions*.

 Only limitation of the arrow syntax: You can't specify overloads.
 For overloads you must use the full bodied `{ (someArgs): someReturn }` syntax.